superfletch42/Second_Website-Slay_the_spire/planning_template.md

 [Example: "Featured cafés will have larger cards with photos.
 Section headings will be larger and darker than body text.
 Call-to-action buttons will use the accent color."]

 Your approach:
+I'm using a darker background with some transparency.
+The text is in white and stands out easily against it.
+All the headings are largers.
+All the character pages usee their own unique accent colours to highlight the tables and lists as well as a being used for picture frames.

 **Repetition:**
 What elements will repeat across pages to create consistency?